gamepark/presages/README.md

 Example:

 ```
-export const Locators: Record<LocationType, Locator<PlayerColor, MaterialType, LocationType>> = {
+export const Locators: Record<LocationType, Locator<PlayerId, MaterialType, LocationType>> = {
   [LocationType.Hand]: new PlayerHandLocator(),
 }

-export class PlayerHandLocator extends HandLocator<PlayerColor, MaterialType, LocationType> {
+export class PlayerHandLocator extends HandLocator<PlayerId, MaterialType, LocationType> {
   coordinates = { x: 5, y: 20 }
 }
 ```

 ### 3.3 The setup

-Once you have one Material type and one Location type, you can start to setup a new game in [GameTemplateRules.ts](/rules/src/GameTemplateRules.ts)
+Once you have one Material type and one Location type, you can start to setup a new game in [PresagesRules.ts](/rules/src/PresagesRules.ts)

 You can easily create and manipulate the material in the setup: